Guides

 }

-The object provided by the File Manager, to your configured flow will match the Transfer API Task - Transfer and Delete Documents.
+The object provided by the File Manager to your flow will match the Transfer API Task - Transfer and Delete Documents.

 Common Errors